-Restart the GUI environment (using the command startx or init 5 or sudo /etc/init.d/gdm start or the equivalent command on your system).
+6. Restart the GUI environment (using the command startx or init 5 or sudo / etc/init.d/gdm start or the equivalent command on your system).

-More information on installing the driver is available at http://us.download.nvidia.com/XFree86/Linux-x86/256.35/README/index.html.

-Note: New versions of CUDA software can require later versions of Linux and of the NVIDIA driver, so always verify that you are running the correct release for the version of CUDA software you are using.
+More information on installing the driver is available at http://us.download.nvidia.com/ XFree86/Linux-x86/295.59/README/index.html.
+New versions of CUDA software can require later versions of Linux and of the NVIDIA driver, so always verify that you are running the correct driver release and version of Linux for the version of the CUDA toolkit you are using.